Jeffrey Hudson: Hudson at the Queen's court

 Hudson moved into Denmark House in London in late 1626, where the Queen maintained her royal household, with its many French attendants and Catholic priests.
 He was one of several natural curiosities and pets, among whom were a giant Welsh porter named William Evans, two disproportionate dwarves, and a monkey called Pug.
-He later developed a routine with Evans in which the porter pulled Hudson out of his pocket along with a loaf of bread, and proceeded to make a sandwich.
-As he matured, Hudson learned to amuse and entertain with his wit and courtly behaviour as well as his appearance.
-Dwarves were not rare in the courts of Europe but Hudson's fine proportions and tiny size made him uniquely famous.
-His size was repeatedly described as 18 or 19 inches and he is reported to have grown little between 7 and 30 years of age.
+He later developed a routine with Evans in which the porter pulled Hudson out of his pocket along with a loaf of bread and proceeded to make a sandwich.
+As he matured, Hudson learned to amuse and entertain with his wit, courtly behaviour, and appearance.
+Dwarves were not rare in the courts of Europe, but Hudson's proportions and tiny size made him uniquely famous.
+His size was repeatedly described as 18 or 19 inches, and he was reported to have grown little between 7 and 30 years of age.
 He was often cast in picturesque roles in the elaborate costumed masques which were staged by Inigo Jones for the amusement of the court.

 Hudson rode a horse with the queen and her household.
 Sidesaddles were provided for ten ladies and three laundry maids, while the "dwarffe" was provided with an elaborate livery saddle of velvet with laces and silver and silk fringes.
-The court tailor Gilbert Morrett made clothes for Hudson.
-He had "an ash colour barracan suit with sleeves" and "a black mourning suit of Flanders say", and scarlet hose to wear under his armour.
-The Queen's tailor George Gillin made clothes for the female dwarf Sarah, or "little Sara", including an Italian gown of scarlet baize.
-Hudson and Sarah were dressed with the same fabrics as Henrietta Maria's own children.
+The court tailor, Gilbert Morrett, made clothes for Hudson.
+He had "an ash colour barracan suit with sleeves", "a black mourning suit of Flanders say", and scarlet hose to wear under his armour.
+The Queen's tailor, George Gillin, made clothes for the female dwarf Sarah, or "little Sara", including an Italian gown of scarlet baize.
+Hudson and Sarah were dressed in the same fabrics as Henrietta Maria's children.
 Daniel Mytens was commissioned to paint his portrait, "a picture at large of Jeffry the dwarf in a wood or wilderness", for £40 in 1627.